ibm-cloud-docs/dl/faqs.md

 {: #move-classic-to-new-performance}
 {:faq}

 The new Direct Link performs better as it is not required to exist inside a customer's global VRF for classic IaaS.
-It is a true access platform to all of IBM Cloud.
+It is a true access platform to all of {{site.data.keyword.cloud_notm}}.

 ## In terms of cost, what do you pay for?
 {: #cost}